 Our Team

-Liam Slevin is the artistic director of Middlesbrough Art Week.
+Liam Slevin is the artistic director of The Auxiliary Project Space.
 After graduating with a Fine Art degree from Limerick University in 2007, Liam opened his first gallery, theSPACE, in Cork city.
-In 2009 he opened TACTIC gallery, the first curator led gallery space in Ireland outside Dublin.
+In 2009 he opened TACTIC gallery, a curator focused gallery space.
 In 2011 he moved to Berlin and ran several pop up spaces including Klo, and worked with groups such as Salon Bruit and NK Studios.
 He has taken part in residencies in Iceland, Detroit and Berlin.
 He moved to Tees Valley in 2016.
-Liam devises and manages the artistic programme of the The Auxiliary and the Middlesbrough Art Week.
+Liam devises and manages the artistic programme of the The Auxiliary, Middlesbrough Art Week & Sonic Arts Week

 Rachel Deakin is an artist based in Middlesbrough, her projects are inspired by her immediate environment and include photography, collage, found objects and elements of the everyday.
 Rachel is co-founder of photography collective WAX and studio holder at The Auxiliary Project Space.